Spinal Cord Injury (Quadriplegia): Care Instructions

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 It may be awhile before you go home.
 You will learn many things during your treatment.
 Rehabilitation is training and therapy that helps you regain function and relearn skills that were lost as a result of your injury.
 Rehab begins in the hospital.
-A rehab team that includes doctors and nurses and physical, occupational, speech, and recreational therapists will help you with daily living.
+A rehab team that includes doctors and nurses and physiotherapists, occupational, speech, and recreational therapists will help you with daily living.

 When you do go home, these things may help:

 - Get emotional help if you need it.
 Discuss your concerns with your doctor, counsellor, psychiatrist, or other health professional.

 - Learn to take care of your bladder so you do not get a urinary tract infection.
 You or a caregiver may need to put a thin tube into your bladder to drain the urine regularly.
 This tube is called a catheter.

 - Make a bowel management program with your doctor or other health professional.
 This will help you have regular bowel movements.

 - Stay up to date with your COVID-19 vaccines.
 And get vaccines to prevent influenza (flu) and pneumococcal infection.

 - If you have a weak cough or a lot of mucus, you may need an assisted cough to help clear your lungs of mucus.
 Ask your doctor if it's a good idea and safe for you to try an assisted cough.